internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * This allows sending mail servers to unconditionally require STARTTLS with a matching certificate chain.
 Otherwise, the sending mail server aborts the connection and tries another server or defers the message.
 * Receiving servers with published TLSA records, are therefore no longer vulnerable to "STARTTLS stripping".

-## DANE explained by illustrations
+## Advantages of DANE explained by illustrations
 ### Mail delivery: TLS without DANE
 The illustration below shows two TLS capable e-mail servers without using DANE.
 ![](dane-example-1-no-dane.png)